-Sponsored Identity - An individual with a Yale Affiliation that requires either a NetID to securely access a Yale system(s), in order to perform their duties or an ID Card to obtain physical access to Yale.
-Note that Dummy Identities that require an associated NetID and password in order to fulfill Yale training or testing objectives and is not covered within the Responsible NetID procedure.
+Sponsored Identity - An individual with a Yale Affiliation that requires either a NetID to securely access a Yale system(s) in order to perform their duties, or an ID Card to obtain physical access to Yale.
+Also included are Dummy Identities (Testing/Training Sponsored Identity by Central Request only) that require an associated NetID and password for Yale training or testing objectives that are not covered within the Responsible NetID procedure.

 A Sponsored Identity is used under the following criteria:

 - When an individual, based on their Yale Affiliation, requires a NetID and password in order to securely access a Yale system (may include email if appropriate and within policy), yet does not meet the criteria of being a Student, Employee, or Contingent Worker.